jaydenmilne/CS340/docs/readme/README.md

 ## Playing the Game
 ![](game.png)
-A brief explaination of how to use the game screen.
+A brief explanation of how to use the game screen.

 ### Terminology